Peter Guber: Sony Pictures

 In 1988, GPC became a public company when it merged with game show production company Barris Industries.
 On September 7, 1989, Barris Industries was renamed Guber-Peters Entertainment Company.
 On September 28, 1989, Sony Corporation announced its intention to buy GPEC.
 The sale was completed on November 9, 1989, a day after Sony acquired Columbia Pictures Entertainment.

 During Guber's tenure as co-chairman and CEO at SPE, the company produced and distributed films such as Awakenings, Misery, Flatliners, Terminator 2: Judgment Day, Boyz n the Hood, City Slickers, Basic Instinct, A League of Their Own, Single White Female, A River Runs Through It, A Few Good Men, Sleepless in Seattle, In the Line of Fire, Groundhog Day and Philadelphia.
 SPE's Motion Picture Group achieved, over four years, an industry-best domestic box office market share, which averaged seventeen percent.
 During the same period, Sony Pictures led all competitors with 120 Academy Award nominations, the highest four-year total ever for a single company.
 SPE also created and distributed many prime time, half-hour comedy television series at the time, with shows including Married... with Children, Designing Women, Seinfeld, Mad About You and The Nanny.

 Mandalay Entertainment

-In 1995, Guber formed Mandalay Entertainment as a joint venture with Sony Pictures Entertainment.
-The multimedia entertainment company has interests in motion pictures, television, sports entertainment and digital media.
+In 1994, Guber formed Mandalay Entertainment as an independent production company, with its films distributed by Sony Pictures Entertainment.
+The Sony distribution agreement was replaced by a new deal with Paramount in 1998, with Mandalay moving is headquarters to Paramount Pictures.
+The multimedia entertainment company has interests in motion pictures, television, sports entertainment, and digital media.

 Mandalay Pictures

-Mandalay Pictures, a division of Mandalay Entertainment Group produces motion pictures for the global marketplace.
+Mandalay Pictures, a division of Mandalay Entertainment Group, produces motion pictures for the global marketplace.
 Mandalay has had distributor relationships through first look deals with Universal Pictures, Paramount Pictures, and Sony Pictures Entertainment.